 You will need a passport to move abroad.
 If you don’t already have one, you need to apply now.
 If your passport is out-of-date, you should renew it.
 This process is relatively straightforward and it’s worth doing before you plan anything else.
 Passports can take a while to come, especially if there’s a backlog of requests, so you should start the process now.

 Some countries require a visa for entry.
 The visa that you need might be different if you’re planning to stay in the country, so you should research this before choosing a destination.
 Some visa applications are expensive and time-consuming, so it’s important to do your research before you get started.

 Before you arrive in your new homeland, you should take care of important things like healthcare and dental.
 This will ensure that you’re covered from the moment you arrive in the new country.
 You might need help with medical record retrieval.
 Then, you will need to find a medical center that speaks your language and will accept you.

 The idea of moving abroad is often romanticized.
 You might be looking to move somewhere with beautiful weather all year round.
 Or you might be moving somewhere for the amazing food culture.

-However, it’s important to do your research before you take this big step.
+However, it’s important to do your research before you take this big step or you might find yourself moving back home from abroad.
 Look for social media groups of people that live in the new area and ask them for advice.
 You should be able to find some information about your new home on the internet.

 Contact your bank and phone provider